-- 1. Review and enhance the orientation process to formalize orientation across the departments, ensuring that it supports the individual learning needs of the new staff - 2.
-Increase days of orientation Dedicated preceptor for orientation on the floor with a follow up day with the manager in 2 weeks.

-- 3. Continue to collaborate with local colleges and universities, to provide placement opportunities for nursing students, social work students, and PSW's. - 4.
+- 1. Review and enhance the orientation process to formalize orientation across the departments, ensuring that it supports the individual learning needs of the new staff so that they can be successful and to support retention. - 2.
+Increase days of orientation to 2 days in class.
+One day formal education on infection control, Resident Bill of Rights, Policies and procedures related to individual departments, health and safety which would include mask fit testing, participation in a fire drill.
+All new employees would meet with all managers to review their departments specific needs.
+Dedicated preceptor for orientation on the floor with a follow up day with the manager in 2 weeks. - 3.
+Continue to collaborate with local colleges and universities, to provide placement opportunities for nursing students, social work students, and PSW's. - 4.
 Develop a mentorship program with new employees during their orientation and probationary period to provide peer support. - 5.
-Explore our hiring process and means to attract staff to our facility. - 6.
-Continue with staff engagement through feedback, committee meetings and daily huddles. - 7.
+Explore our hiring process and means to attract staff to our facility.

+- 6. Continue with staff engagement through feedback, committee meetings and daily huddles. - 7.
 Continue with staff appreciation events/activities in the home. - 8.
 Develop a feedback questionnaire on orientation satisfaction